What parents should know about the COVID-19 vaccine and kids

 The number doses and timing between doses is the same for young children as it is for teenagers and adults.
 Like adults, this new group of vaccine-eligible children will need two shots, which will be given about three weeks apart.
 Children will have to wait two weeks after their second shot to be considered fully protected.

 The biggest difference is that children who are 5 to 11 will receive a smaller dosage when they receive the immunization.
-Clinical studies showed that giving one-third of the adult dose (10 mg for children, compared with 30 mg for people 12 and up) led to the best balance of maximized immune response and minimized side effects.
+Clinical studies showed that giving one-third of the adult dose (10 mcg for children, compared with 30 mcg for people 12 and up) led to the best balance of maximized immune response and minimized side effects.

 Are the side effects the same for kids?